multipetros/lines/README.md

 ## Description
 A line numbering program for text files.
+Counting text file numbers and create a new one, with the lines numbered at the begining of each line.
+Also, supports custom delimiter and/or no leading zeros from line number.
 It have Command Line Interface, using the GNU style for parameters.

 ## Usage
 `lines.exe [-h] [-v] [-l] [-o OUTPUT_FILE] [-d DELIMETER] INPUT_FILE`

 ## Manual
-Counting text file numbers and create a new one, with the lines numbered at the begining of each line.
-Supports custom delimiter, no leading zeros from line number.

 ### Positional arguments
 * `INPUT_FILE`